Throughout history, wherever cereal grains were grown, people prepared fermented drinks from them.

 Early beer makers used a very simplistic brewing process and fermented beer for only a brief period one to one day at the most.
 For centuries brewers heated grain over open fires, resulting in dark, smoky malt that produced dark beer with a strong flavor.

 The first beer brewed with hops in the brewing process in the fifteenth century gave a unique bitter taste to the beer and also protected beer from going sour.
 The introduction of compressed gas refrigeration in the late nineteenth century made the fermenting of beer possible at any time in any seasonal climate.

 Beer is a brewed and fermented drink prepared from malted cereals, especially barley.
-In the brewing process, the malt is extracted from the cereal by infusing it in the hot water which results in the product called wort, and the hops are added to hot wort to obtain flavor and bitter taste.
+In the brewing process, the malt is extracted from the cereal by infusing it in the hot water which results in the product called Wort, and the hops are added to the hot wort to obtain flavor and bitter taste.
 It is then cooled and fermented with the addition of yeast.